gohilriddhi21/turbo-fortnight/README.md

-# CS 6650 Distributed Systems

-# Assignment 1 - Ski Resort Load Testing Tool
+# Ski Resort Load Testing Tool

-Server Code: cs6650-lab
-Client Code: Assignment_Client_1 and Assignment_Client_2

-This Java application is designed to perform load testing on a ski resort's lift ride system.
+This Java application is designed to perform load testing on a ski resort's lift-ride system.
 It simulates multiple skiers making requests to record their lift rides over a specified period.
 The tool measures the system's performance and generates statistics including response times, throughput, and success/failure rates.

 ## Features